If you love antipasti you will love this salad. It is basically antipasti in the form of a salad! You won’t be able to stop eating it!

 If you follow me on instagram or Facebook (which if you don’t, I wish you would!) you probably noticed I was off galavanting last week!
 I had the pleasure of meeting up with a group of fellow foodies in northern California for the inaugural Taste tour hosted by Best Food Facts.

-So, anywho….one of the salads was so amazing that I had to recreate it at home.
+One of the salads we were served, was so amazing that I had to recreate it at home.
 I’ve been dreaming of this Chopped Salad!
 Do you ever eat out somewhere and then obsess over what you’ve had?
-Arggh…sometimes it’s just not something I want to go to the trouble of making at home, but then other times I just can’t help myself!
+Sometimes it’s not something I want to go to the trouble of making at home, but then other times I just can’t help myself!
 This one is pretty easy, just a lot of chopping, obviously, but OH it’s worth it!

 I was so busy picking it apart and basically not sharing it and just mowing down that well, I didn’t get any pics of the original.
 I couldn’t find the exact same beans, and I didn’t make my own red wine vinaigrette I bought a good one and used it instead.

 I have a weird family, no one like olives.
 Who are these people.
-No one would eat it, well my oldest son did, but he picked off the olives…good more for me!
-So I pretty much once again, mowed down on this salad all by myself….over the course of two days, just for clarification.
+No one would eat it, well my oldest son did, but he picked off the olives.
+More for me!
+So I pretty much once again, mowed down on this salad all by myself, over the course of two days, just for clarification.

 Napa Chopped Salad